March 3, 2021

 In order to succeed, plants need an internal champion who has both full management support, and the time to dedicate to leading the culture shift.
 Alternatively, they can turn to an expert external consultant to help bridge the gap between the technology and current plant culture.

-At SAM GUARD, we offer consulting services in various formats for this purpose, for example, remote monitoring, or in the form of an analytical monitoring center (AMC).
+At SAM GUARD, we offer consulting services in various formats for this purpose, for example, remote monitoring, or in the form of an analytical monitoring Service (AMS).

 How SAM GUARD’s AMC helps plants prevent failures

-The AMC provides an individual who is dedicated to monitoring the solution for your plant and responding to alerts.
-The AMC reviews every incident, filters out the most interesting findings, and tags the relevant engineers.
+The AMS provides an individual who is dedicated to monitoring the solution for your plant and responding to alerts.
+The AMS reviews every incident, filters out the most interesting findings, and tags the relevant engineers.
 Together, they investigate the root cause of the alert and create action items to deal with whatever arose.
-Crucially, the AMC ensures that no ticket is closed until the root cause is identified and the action item is completed.
+Crucially, the AMS ensures that no ticket is closed until the root cause is identified and the action item is completed.

 In the webinar we delve into several actual examples in detail, such as: